EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 - Serious incident reporting (Article 73)

-If you’re a deployer of high-risk AI, August 2026 is when regulators can start asking to see your FRIA, your monitoring procedures, your human oversight arrangements, and your incident reporting processes.
-If you haven’t built these yet, you have roughly four months.
+If you’re a deployer of high-risk AI, December 2027 is when regulators can start asking to see your FRIA, your monitoring procedures, your human oversight arrangements, and your incident reporting processes.
+That sounds distant — but building this infrastructure takes longer than the calendar suggests, which is the point of the section below.

 - Up to €15 million or 3% of global turnover for violations of AI system obligations